holepunchto/pear-docs/cli.md

 ## `pear dump <key> <dir>`

-Dumps a Pear project's files from P2P data-structures to a local directory.
+Downloads a Pear project's files from P2P data-structures to a local directory.

 | Flag         | Description                                   |
 | ------------ | --------------------------------------------- |